moza88/defi_wallet_app/README.md

 - [ ] Remove asset field keep the two api's separate, create vault and wallet separate
 - [x] Show the transaction ID for Fireblocks
-- [ ] Show the transaction ID for BitGo
+- [x] Show the transaction ID for BitGo
-- [ ] Present TXN history for Fireblocks

 ### Notes on the Presentation
 mention that we are not buying, selling, just transfering